Isabel, Princess Imperial of Brazil: Education

 Isabel began her education on 1 May 1854, when she was taught how to read and write by a male instructor, who was openly republican.
 As the Portuguese (and later Brazilian) court tradition demanded, the heir of the throne was supposed to have an aio (supervisor, tutor or governess) in charge of his education once he achieved the age of seven.
 After a long search, Pedro II chose the Brazilian-born Luísa Margarida Portugal de Barros, the Countess of Barral, daughter of a Brazilian noble and wife of a French noble.
 Barral assumed her position on 9 September 1856, when Isabel was ten years old.
 The 40-year-old Countess was a charming and vivacious woman who soon captured the heart of Isabel and became a kind of role model to the young princess.

 In Pedro II's own words, his daughters' education "should not differ from that given to men, combined with that suited the other sex, but in a manner that does not distract from the first."
 He "provided his daughters with a broad, democratic and rigorous education, through both its curriculum and the teachers who taught it."
 For over nine and a half hours per day and six days per week, Isabel and her sister were in class.
 Subjects were broad and included Portuguese and French literature, astronomy, chemistry, the history of Portugal, England and France, drawing, piano, dancing, political economy, geography, geology, and the history of philosophy.
 As an adult, beyond her native Portuguese, Isabel became fluent in French, English and German.

 Among her teachers were Barral, others who had taught her father as a child, and even Pedro II, who gave lessons in Latin, geometry, and astronomy.
 The education provided to Isabel was lacking, however.
 All she assimilated were abstract ideas which did not teach her "how to integrate" them "with practical application".
 Her tutors and parents did not prepare her to rule Brazil, nor to understand its political and social issues.
-A way of preparing her for a role as future Empress "would have been to give her from an early age personal experience of the tasks she would face and to relate it to what she learned in the classroom."
+A way of preparing her for a role as future empress "would have been to give her from an early age personal experience of the tasks she would face and to relate it to what she learned in the classroom."
 That did not happen.
 Pedro II "showed her no state papers.
 He did not discuss politics with her.
 He did not take her with him on his constant visits to government offices.
 He did not include her in the despacho, the weekly meetings with the cabinet members, nor did he allow her to attend the public audiences that took place twice a week."
-She might have been officially heiress to the throne, "but by his treatment of her Pedro II deprived the honor of any meaning."
+She might have been officially heir presumptive to the throne, "but by his treatment of her Pedro II deprived the honor of any meaning."